dotnet/designs/accepted/2022/simplify-output-paths.md

 - `AppendRuntimeIdentifierToOutputPath` will default to true only when targeting .NET 7 or lower.
   - To be discussed: Should we also default it to true if `RuntimeIdentifiers` is set?

 For publish, we would change the publish output path only when targeting .NET 8 or higher and when the Configuration is set to Release (which we [plan to make the default](https://github.com/dotnet/sdk/issues/27066) for .NET 8).
-In that case we would set the publish output path to `$(BaseOutputPath)\publish` (by default `bin\publish`), and append the `TargetFramework` and `RuntimeIdentifier` to the path based on `AppendTargetFrameworkToOutputPath` and `AppendRuntimeIdentifierToOutputPath`.
+In that case we would set the publish output path to `$(BaseOutputPath)\publish` (by default `bin\publish`), and append the `TargetFramework` to the path based on `AppendTargetFrameworkToOutputPath` property.
+The `RuntimeIdentifier` will always be appended to the publish output path, as is the case today.

 ## Considerations